Dibbiyeh: Etymology

-The town's name is derived from "Ze'biyeh", Aramaic for "The Place Of Wolves".
+The town's name is derived from "Ze'biyeh", which in Aramaic means "the place of wolves".
 It is believed that it used to be home to a large number of grey wolves in the past.

 Churches

 The town contains four Maronite Catholic churches.
-St Joseph's Maronite Church (pictured below) lies in the middle of the small village square, and the new Chapel of the Divine Mercy is directly opposite, while St Maroun's Maronite Church lies on the northern part of the town.
+St Joseph's Maronite Church lies in the middle of the small village square, and the new Chapel of the Divine Mercy is directly opposite, while St Maroun's Maronite Church lies on the northern part of the town.
 St Aabda's Maronite Church lies near the Fkheity River also on the northern side.

 Educational institutes

 Beirut Arab University

-BAU Debbieh Site is located 33 kilometers away from the university's main site in Beirut.
+BAU Debbiyeh Site is located 33 kilometers away from the university's main site in Beirut.
 The land has an area of 1,353,000 m2.
 The highest point is 404 m above sea level, while the lowest point is 154 m above sea level.
 The total built up area is 50.000 m2.

 The compound consists of 3 buildings which hold the Faculties of Architectural Engineering, Engineering and Science, 2 buildings for students' dorms, 2 buildings for instructors' dorms, a Gymnasium, a mosque, an observatory, a bank, an outdoor cafeteria and a maintenance building.